Master of Science in Physician Assistant M.S.

 2. Students must demonstrate the ability to meet all required technical standards.

 3. Clinical rotations may require additional expenses for travel-related costs and room and board, which are the sole responsibility of the student.
 Extended daily travel distances may be required.
-Student housing is not provided.
+Student housing is not provided and is the responsibility of the student.

 4. It is required that each student have a valid driver’s license and their own vehicle.